Are you struggling to generate leads for your business? I’m about to show you a way to do that easily, using high-quality content.

 You want all of the pages to sync and deliver the right message to the readers.
 That’s how to engage them.

 Use visuals, like images, screenshots, charts and symbols, to appeal to readers.
+No, this isn’t a social media channel meme, but the idea of being easy to read and focuses remain the same, just on a different scale.
 The human brain is wired to process visual information 60,000X faster than plain text.
 What’s more, while people remember about 20% of what they read, on average, many will never forget something they saw in image or video form.

 iii).
 Informs the reader: Don’t turn your white paper into a bald sales pitch.
 You’ll chase your readers away and discourage them from making a buying decision.